virio-andreyana/data-science-for-esm/_sources/13_build_YO_content.md

 The actual deployment is the `jupyter-build book` executed on the data-science-for-esm folder, the command generating the HTML code from the data provided in the [data-science-for-esm folder](https://github.com/open-energy-transition/data-science-for-esm/tree/ef394898e3100e2bd2d074a8b2da89235355cd4e/data-science-for-esm).

-Further explanation fot this is provided in the [README.md file](https://github.com/open-energy-transition/data-science-for-esm/blob/ef394898e3100e2bd2d074a8b2da89235355cd4e/README.md), as well as the following **references:**
+Further explanation of the commands to be used is provided in the [README.md](https://github.com/open-energy-transition/data-science-for-esm/blob/ef394898e3100e2bd2d074a8b2da89235355cd4e/README.md) file, as well as the following **references:**
 1. [Build your book](https://jupyterbook.org/en/stable/start/build.html)
 1. [Build from the command line](https://jupyterbook.org/en/stable/basics/build.html)
 1. '[Structure the Table of Contents](https://jupyterbook.org/en/stable/structure/toc.html)